EdwardNew/cse15l-lab-reports/lab-report-4/lab-report-4-week8.md

 describe why it would be a more involved change.

-    **Again, I think the bug mentioned previously adds to this test failure, but beyond that, I think the solution to this problem is may be more simple than it seems.
-I think the solution is doable within 10 lines of code because you would have to track the number of successive open parentheses (let that be n) using some sort of counter and then you would find that number of close parentheses that followed.
-Make that nth close parentheses the actual close parentheses of the link and add the substring between the opening and close parentheses to the list.**
+    **Again, I think the bug mentioned previously adds to this test failure, but beyond that, I think the solution to this problem is more complex than what is doable within 10 lines of code because you would have to track the number of successive open parentheses/brackets (let that be n) using some sort of counter and then you would find that number of close parentheses/brackets that followed.
+Make that nth close parentheses/bracket the actual close parentheses/bracket of the link and add the substring between the opening and close parentheses to the list.
+However, the fix for escaped brackets is very simple and doable in 10 lines by just checking that the index before every bracket is not `\`.**

 - Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets